-The Draft National Youth Policy 2020 was launched in January 2015.
-Minister in the Presidency Jeff Radebe will on 12 August 2015 sign the National Youth Policy 2020 (NYP2020).
+Minister in the Presidency Jeff Radebe signed 12 August 2015 the National Youth Policy 2020 (NYP2020).
 The NYP 2020 is a set of goals and commitments by government in advancing youth development.
 It was extensively consulted before being adopted by the executive cabinet.

 Are you young, energetic, intelligent, physically and mentally fit individuals, dedicated to serving their country by pursuing a career in policing?
-The South African Police Service invites applications from all races and gender to enlist as a police trainee.
+The South African Police Service from time to time looks for applications from all races and gender to enlist as a police trainee.
 For the requirements, application form and an exercise guide, see http://www.saps.gov.za/careers/careers.php

 - Higher Education and Training: List of bursaries